 The import process will never replace a virtual IP address in configurations.
-If
+If your export has been done on a cluster, ensure there is no references to virtual IP address of this cluster after import has been completed.

 30.2.
 Export on current installation